mabenj/AOC24/README.md

 -   `year` defaults to the year of the latest AoC
 -   `part` defaults to 1

-❗ Note: to use the `init` command to automatically fetch the puzzle input and problem description, you will need to set the `AOC_SESSION` environment variable to your Advent of Code session cookie.
-You can achieve this by creating a `.env` file with `AOC_SESSION=<session cookie>` in the root of your project.
+❗ Note: to use the `init` command to automatically scaffold a new puzzle directory and to fetch your input and problem description, you will need to set the `AOC_SESSION` environment variable to your Advent of Code session cookie.
+You can achieve this by creating a `.env` file with `AOC_SESSION=<session cookie>` in the root of your project (see .env.example).
 This same variable is also used to submit answers after solving a puzzle.

 ## Testing

 `deno test` will run all the solvers and test their output

+❗ Note: the tests expect a file `main_test_answers.json` in the `lib/tests` directory with the correct answers for each puzzle.
+You can use the `main_test_answers.example.json` file as a template to create your own file.